Want to become a crime scene investigator? Discover jobs, education needed & the salary of a CSI, forensic scientist or technician.

 Each of these carries with it a long, long list of positions available.
 Take a look--you're sure to find one suited perfectly for you.

 The job of a criminal investigator involves seperating fact from fiction.
-Just for fun, I wrote up a quick post about the top 10 worst lies ever!
+Just for fun, we wrote up a quick post about the top 10 worst lies ever!
 Be sure to read it and share your thoughts

 Return from Crime Scene Investigator to Criminology Degree